 Health Benefits of Walnuts

 Crack open the health benefits of walnuts!
-Walnuts are rich in healthy polyunsaturated fat, antioxidants and essential minerals.
+Walnuts contain polyunsaturated fat, antioxidants and essential minerals.
 The key to enjoying this nutrient-rich nut is portion size.
 A portion of walnuts is 1 ounce, or about 14 walnut halves, and contains 190 calories.

 Compared with other tree nuts, walnuts contain the highest amount of omega-3 fatty acids.
-Just 1 ounce of walnuts contains 2.5 grams of alpha-linolenic acid (ALA), which is close to 100% of the daily recommendation.
-Antioxidants are molecules capable of slowing or preventing oxidation; so eating foods with antioxidants can protect your cells from damage caused by the sun or aging.
+Just 1 ounce of walnuts contains 2.5 grams of alpha-linolenic acid (ALA), a polyunsaturated fat which is necessary in the diet.
+Walnuts also contain antioxidants, molecules capable of slowing or preventing oxidation; so eating foods with antioxidants can protect your cells from damage caused by the sun or aging.

 Omega-3 fatty acids are essential fatty acids that the body cannot produce and must be obtained through diet.
 Omega-3 fatty acids have been shown to reduce blood pressure, reduce low-density lipoproteins (LDL) or “bad” cholesterol, and reduce triglyceride levels.
 In addition, studies have shown that omega-3 fatty acids reduce inflammation in the body which can reduce the symptoms of chronic diseases such as diabetes, arthritis, and cardiovascular disease.

 An ounce of walnuts provides 4 grams of protein and 2 grams of fiber.
 Fiber helps regulate movement through the gastro-intestinal tract and helps you feel fuller longer which can prevent over-eating.
 In addition, it has been shown to decrease LDL and blood pressure as well as help diabetics maintain healthy blood sugar levels.
-Walnuts are also rich in the minerals magnesium, phosphorus, copper, and manganese.
+Walnuts are also rich in the minerals copper and manganese, and a good source of phosphorus and magnesium.

 Walnuts come from an ornamental tree that can grow up to 130 feet high.
 There are three main types of walnuts; the English walnut, also known as the Persian walnut, the Black walnut, and the White or butternut walnut.
 The most popular type in the US is the English walnut, which has a thinner shell and is the easiest to crack open.
 The Black walnut has a thicker shell and more pungent flavor.
 It is mostly cultivated for its strong wood.
 The white walnut is sweeter and oilier than the other two, but it is not commonly found in stores.